 - Credit: A unit by which the course work is measured.
 It determines the number of hours of instructions required per week.
-One credit is equivalent to one hour of teaching (lecture or tutorial) or two hours of practical work/field work per week. - Credit Point: It is the product of grade point and number of credits for a course. - The Academic Regulations should be read as a whole for the purpose of any interpretation. - The University/College reserves the right of altering the Academic Regulations and/or Syllabus/Course Structure, as and when necessary.
-The modifications or amendments may be applicable to all the candidates on rolls, as specified by the University/College. - Wherever the words 'he' or 'him' or 'his' occur in the above regulations, they will also include 'she' or 'her' or 'hers'. - Wherever the word 'Subject' occurs in the above regulations, it implies the 'Theory Subject', 'Practical Subject' or 'Lab.' and 'Seminar'. - In case of any ambiguity or doubt in the interpretations of the above regulations, the decision of the Vice-Chancellor will be final.
+One credit is equivalent to one hour of teaching (lecture or tutorial) or two hours of practical work/fieldwork per week. - Credit Point: It is the product of grade points and the number of credits for a course. - The Academic Regulations should be read as a whole for any interpretation. - The University/College reserves the right of altering the Academic Regulations and/or Syllabus/Course Structure, as and when necessary.
+The modifications or amendments may apply to all the candidates on rolls, as specified by the University/College. - Wherever the words 'he' or 'him' or 'his' occur in the above regulations, they will also include 'she' or 'her' or 'hers'. - Wherever the word 'Subject' occurs in the above regulations, it implies the 'Theory Subject', 'Practical Subject' or 'Lab.' and 'Seminar'. - In case of any ambiguity or doubt in the interpretations of the above regulations, the decision of the Vice-Chancellor will be final.

-M.Sc.
-(Fiber Optics & Communication) - Full Time w.e.f 2015-16
+JNTUH COLLEGE OF ENGINEERING HYDERABAD (Autonomous) M.Sc - Full Time w. e. f.
+2021-22 Course structure